 It involves the construction of brain-inspired systems of artificial neural networks.

-It also uses the principle of convolution, which can be used to analyze an image in successive passes through a filter window, making it even more powerful.
+It also uses the notion of convolution, which involves analyzing images step by step using a filter to make it even more powerful.